learn-co-curriculum/phase-1-how-the-web-works/README.md

 ## Conclusion

-Later in the program, you'll learn more about how web servers work (and even how to build your own!) — but for now, it's important to understand some of these key concepts, like the request-response cycle; URLs; HTTP verbs; and status codes.
+At this point, we're only writing client-side code, but it's important to understand some of these key concepts, like the request-response cycle; URLs;
+HTTP verbs; and status codes.
 These are the rules of the internet.
-When building applications — whether they're client-side applications in JavaScript, or server-side applications in Ruby — it's important to know these rules.
+When building applications — whether they're client-side applications in JavaScript, or server-side applications in Python — it's important to know these rules.

 ## Resources